Baby Essentials for the First 3 Months You Can’t Forget About

 If you’re pregnant, congrats!
 You’re in for an amazing adventure.

-However, when my baby turned 6 months, she had different needs with starting solids and being more mobile.
-Here are my must haves at 6-12 Months.
+However, when my baby turned six months old, she had different needs with starting solids and being more mobile.
+Here are my must-haves at 6-12 months.

 If this is your second child, here’s my second baby checklist, which includes recommendations from 18 second-time or third-time moms.